vincentchachere/osticket-prereqs/README.md

 <br>

+### Wait for it to load...

 <img width="1511" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/94763f83-0b52-491c-927e-5f27e77a41c5"><br>

 ***

 <br>

-### 17. ) When that's done go to your internet browser in Microsoft Edge
+### 20. ) When that's done Click: `Close` and go to your Internet Browser in Microsoft Edge

 - Skip all the Pop-Ups & Uncheck all the boxes

+- Click: `Start without your data`

+- Uncheck the Box

+- Continue without this data

 <img width="1511" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/b360cb70-7b73-4879-bb17-614ac2dd9db8"><br>